zzzprojects/learn-orm/tutorials/dynamic-expresso/data-types.md

 }
 ```

-Now when you run the above code you will see the following output.
+Now when you run the above code, you will see the following output.

 ```csharp
 Mark Upston